Avondale, Maryland: History

+In 1985, WMATA decided that it would be much better instead to have the Metro Station located at the former site of the former drive-in theater site and Palmer Ford Warehouse in Hyattsville.
+As a result of this decision, WMATA decided to name the station "West Hyattsville".
 Even though construction of the Green Line train tracks between the Fort Totten and West Hyattsville Metro Stations was supposed to begin in 1986 and have been completed by the end of 1990, construction of the Green Line train tracks between the two stations was delayed until 1990 and was only completed on December 11, 1993, due to the lack of funding available during the time.

-The Washington Metropolitan Area Green Line train tracks are mainly above ground between the West Hyattsville Metro Station and most of Avondale before reaching a tunnel right before Russell Avenue and the Avondale Neighborhood Park.
-The Washington Metropolitan Area Green Line train tracks go through this tunnel from this part of Avondale all the way up to the Fort Totten Metro Station.

 In 1931, De La Salle College–a religious study house for the Roman Catholic teaching order Christian Brothers–was opened.
 The study house building now houses the Redemptoris Mater Archdiocesan Missionary Seminary of Washington.
 The Avondale Neighbourhood Park was established on some of this property.

 In 1962, Avondale became home to the St. Ann's Infant and Maternity Home operated by the Roman Catholic Archdiocese of Washington.
 Now the St. Ann's Center for Children, Youth and Families, it also houses St. Ann's Catholic High School.

-Avondale is also home to the NMS Healthcare of Hyattsville Nursing Home and the Malta House Assisted Living Facility, both of which are located on property formerly occupied by Carroll Manor Nursing Home.

-Along Chillum Road in Avondale are a private storage facility for the utility company Washington Gas, a public storage facility, and a large U-Haul rental truck facility.

-Residents of Avondale live within proximity to two major universities: the Catholic University of America in Washington (six minutes, two miles), and the University of Maryland College Park in College Park (11 minutes, 3.5 miles).

-The community, being unincorporated, must rely upon the adjacent Maryland neighborhoods of Chillum, Mount Rainier, and Hyattsville for public schools as well as Prince George's County for its government services, such as police and fire protection.

-In terms of public transportation, residents of Avondale have access to the West Hyattsville and Brookland-CUA Metro Stations, as well as Metrobus and Prince George's County The Bus Service on the Queens Chapel Road and Chillum Road corridors.